witsgroup-1/campus-infrastructure-management-docs/docs/Development.md

 ## UI/UX Design Process

-We foucsed on the mobile design first as our website application is more geared to the mobile first aproach.
+We focused on the mobile design first as our website application is more geared to the mobile first aproach.

 ### Wireframes <!-- {docsify-ignore} -->